Girl Scout/Boy Scout Experience and Badge Options

-Camping in wood lot or on grass area around Greenhouse
+Camping in wood lot or on grass area near greenhouse

-AM chores - egg collection, feeding chickens and ducks, assisting with pony turn out and feeding, feeding calves, goats and sheep (babies in March and April)
+Farm chores - Egg collection, feeding chickens and ducks, assisting with pony turn out and feeding, feeding calves, goats, and sheep (babies in March and April)

-Cost $50 per person for numbers 10 and over depending on desired programs and number of days.
-Thank you again for your interest.
+Most programs are $50 per person depending on desired programs and number of days.
+Call Kathy for pricing and options.

 Example of Merit Badge OPTION